MaiaVictor/why_inline/README.md

 --

 I could go full jQuery, turn `style.js` in a flat `style.css` file, and pass the fancy effects to DOM-manipulating functions.
 But now **that** would couple controllers with styles, would defeat the "pure" aspect of VirtualDOM (which is the whole point), and would decrease a lot code quality overall, IMO.
-So, please, evaluate if you this coding style is reasonable and let me know what you think.
+So, please, evaluate if this coding style is reasonable and let me know what you think.